RetroPie/RetroPie-Docs/docs/Controllers.md

 The following is a list of supported controllers in RetroPie

 **Note** The Raspberry Pi 3 has bluetooth built in.
-The Pi 2 and below will require a bluetooth dongle
+The Pi 2 and older will require a bluetooth dongle

 | Controller | Hardware | Driver | Notes |
 | :---: | :---: | :---: | :---: | :---: |